en

 Experiences

-I was very grateful for the opportunity to connect with others.
-The online meetings via Zoom are a great way for me to simply go online and participate.
+After my emergency surgery nine years ago, I tried to find other people to talk to who made similar experiences.
+It wasn't easy, because there were no local support groups in my area and the next group meeting was hundred of miles away.
+Then I received an invitation to join the online group—and I was so grateful for the opportunity to connect with other survivors.
+The online meetings are a great way for me to just go online and partici-pate.
 I've already been able to discuss many experiences and situations in the group, which has helped me a lot.

 Tatjana

-only welcomed into the existing group with interest, openness, and a friendly attitude, but also because the discussions were very objective and disciplined throughout, I immediately decided, based on the many important shared experiences of the participants,
+but also because of the groups enthusiasm and desire to share.
+After noticing that I was not only welcomed into the existing group with interest, openness, and a friendly attitude, but also because the discussions were very objective and disciplined throughout, I immediately decided, based on the many

-to continue participating in the online meetings if possible.
+in the online meetings if possible.

 Manfred